Agora-wireless/Agora/README.md

      --conf_file=data/tddconfig-sim-ul.json` to start the sender with uplink configuration

- * Run with real traffic from Faros/Iris hardware UEs: See the Hardware Mode section below
+ * Run with real traffic from Faros/Iris hardware UEs: See the "Hardware mode" section below

  * Before contributing, please go over CONTRIBUTING.md.

-## Hardware Mode
+## Hardware mode

- * To run Millipede with Faros/Iris hardware, run cmake with `-DUSE_ARGOS=on`
- * To run Client with Iris Hardware, set run cmake with `-DENABLE_MAC=on`
+This section provides instructions for generating and processing real wireless traffic with hardware UEs (e.g., Iris devices)

 ### Prepare the Iris UE devices